 Dragons that are housed together are going to either submit or dominate the other dragon, which leads to stress for both dragons.

 Big box pet stores do keep dragons together, but it's meant to be temporary for the short time that they reside in the store.
 Even then, injury and death still occur due to co-housing.

 Pet store dragons can be a devastating example of what can go wrong - missing toes, limbs, tails, and even death.

 Although pet stores mean well, they'll often try and sell dragons together.
 Not all employees are well versed in why it's a bad idea.

-Breeders will need to house dragons together in order to get them to mate and produce young, but this act can often be rough on them as they are not very gentle, and they will often be separated after the act has taken place to allow the female to be able to lay eggs comfortably without the male trying to constantly mate with her.
-There have even been cases of males mating females to death.
+Breeders need to house dragons together in order to get them to mate and produce young, but this act can often be rough on them.
+They're not very gentle, and they'll often be separated after the act has taken place to allow the female to lay eggs comfortably without the male trying to constantly mate with her.
+Males can even mate females to death.

 While it's true that bearded dragons live in loosely-formed social groups, it's important to note that their territory is much larger than we're able to provide in captivity.